vsattamini/silvertone-organized/README.md

 - Main objective: Create a model capable of recognizing emotions in audio and deploying the model on an online platform

 ## Background
-This was the final project for a 9-week intesive Data Science and Machine Learning bootcamp.
+This was the final project for a 9-week intensive Data Science and Machine Learning bootcamp.
 I pitched the idea, but the team was composed of myself and 3 other people, who's contributions can be seen on each of their working branches.
 The streamlit deployment was executed by lalianza and guipyc.

 vsattamini: https://github.com/vsattamini